CapriRecSys/CAPRI/README.rst

 About
 =====

-``librec-auto`` is a Python tool for running recommender systems experiments.
+``CAPRI`` is a Python tool for running recommender systems experiments.
 It is built on top of the open-source LibRec_ package, and can take advantage of the many algorithm and metric implementations there.